isag33k/acorn-app/CIRCUIT_MIGRATION.md

 To fix this:
 1. Either import the equipment data first using `import_production_data.py`
 2. Or modify the `dev_circuit_mappings.json` file to only include circuits that reference existing equipment

+### Duplicate Circuit Mappings

+If you're using option 2 (keep existing and add new ones) and see messages about skipped duplicates:

+1. This is normal behavior and prevents duplicate circuit mappings with the same ID.
+2. The script will log how many duplicates were skipped.
+3. If you want to replace all existing mappings, use option 1 instead.

 ### File Permission Issues